Exponential time differencing for matrix-valued dynamical systems: Abstract

 \section{Abstract}

 Matrix evolution equations occur in many applications, such as dynamical Lyapunov/Sylvester systems or Riccati equations in optimization and stochastic control, machine learning or data assimilation.
-In many cases, their tightest stability condition is coming from a linear term.
+In many such problems, the dominant stability restriction is imposed by a stiff linear term, making standard explicit integrators impractical.
 Exponential time differencing (ETD) is known to produce highly stable numerical schemes by treating the linear term in an exact fashion.
-In particular, for stiff problems, ETD methods are a method of choice.
-We propose an extension of the class of ETD algorithms to matrix-valued dynamical equations.
+In particular, for stiff problems, ETD methods are the methods of choice.
+We extend ETD to matrix-valued evolution equations of the form $\dot Q = LQ + QR + N(Q,t)$ by deriving explicit matrix-ETD (METD) schemes.
+When $L$ and $R$ commute, we construct an explicit $p$-th order METD$p$ family and prove order-$p$ global convergence under standard assumptions; for the non-commuting case, we develop a Baker–Campbell–Hausdorff (BCH)-based extension.
 This allows us to produce highly efficient and stable integration schemes.
-We show their efficiency and applicability for a variety of real-world problems, from geophysical applications to dynamical problems in machine learning.
+We demonstrate efficiency and applicability on stiff PDE-derived and large-scale matrix dynamics, including an Allen–Cahn system, turbulent jet fluctuation statistics, and continuous graph neural networks.
+We further show that the scheme is more accurate, stable, and efficient than competing schemes in large-scale high-rank stiff systems.